allajahzan/CRUD_using_Microservices/README.md

 4. Access the Application:

 Navigate to http://localhost in your browser to use the application.
 Nginx will route requests to the appropriate services.

+---

+If you have any questions or need assistance, feel free to open an issue on GitHub.

+🚀 Thank you!